yasufum/spp-tmp/docs/guides/gsg/setup.rst

         $ cat /proc/cpuinfo | grep pdpe1gb
         flags           : fpu vme ... pdpe1gb ...

 2MB Hugepage
 ~~~~~~~~~~~~

-For 2MB page, you can activate hugepages while booting or at anytime
+For using 2MB page, you can activate hugepages while booting or at anytime
 after system is booted.
 Define hugepages setting in ``/etc/default/grub`` to activate it while
 booting, or overwrite the number of 2MB hugepages as following.